endlessm/eos-theme/README.md

 Note that any per-user settings configured with "gsettings set" will override the system settings in the schema file that is installed.
-Use "gsettings remove" for each field to restore the default and enable use of the settings schema.
+Use "gsettings reset" for each field to restore the default and enable use of the settings schema.